Mattes Foreign Wanderer Award

-The Glenda & Donald Mattes International Travel Award (also known as the Mattes Foreign Wander Award) is intended to provide the financial means to allow a student, who might not otherwise consider it, to travel abroad and meaningfully engage a new culture and setting for the first time.
+The Glenda Garrelts Mattes and Donald A. Mattes International Travel Award (also known as the Mattes Foreign Wander Award) is intended to provide the financial means to allow a student studying in the College of Arts & Sciences, who might not otherwise consider it, to travel abroad and meaningfully engage a new culture and setting for the first time.

 Proposals should facilitate independent international travel and expose the applicant to the people and customs of another country (or multiple countries).
 Several notes:

-1. The Mattes Travel Award does not wish to solicit participation in formal study abroad or other structured experiences such as organized service trips abroad.
+1. The Mattes Foreign Wanderer Award does not wish to solicit participation in formal study abroad or other structured experiences such as organized service trips abroad.

 2. Independent need not imply solitary for students who plan to travel with one or several peers (although solitary travel is also acceptable).
 However, travel and/or residence with large groups of Americans will not be funded.

 Eligible applicants will:

 - Pursue a degree track within the College of Arts & Sciences.